 You’re actually better off looking for an amplifier with a higher power rating than the speakers and exercising some common sense in how loud you push the system!

 Speakers each have two input terminals, which are labeled either with a + or – symbol, or are color-coded red and black respectively.
 It’s important to ensure that the positive (red) terminal on the loudspeaker connects to the corresponding output terminal on the amplifier.
 Many speaker cables sport an identifying feature on one of the conductors to help keep track of what’s what.

 It’s absolutely essential to make sure that positive and negatives are matched up on both the left and right speaker channels.
 If you don’t do this, you could end up with one channel out of phase with the other.
 If that happens, any mono content will effectively cancel out at your listening position—meaning centrally panned elements of the mix (like bass, snare and lead vocals) will also cancel—leaving you with a “thin,” compromised sound.

 Putting it all together

 There’s a lot of info there, but powering passive speakers isn’t that complicated.
-Fortunately, the industry has mostly become standardized, catering for a more plug and play mentality.
-Even so, there are a few key tips to make sure your new purchase works at peak performance.
+Fortunately, standardization in the audio industry means that it’s generally a plug-and-play affair.
+Even so, here are a few key tips to make sure your new purchase works at peak performance.

 - Make sure your amplifier can handle your speaker’s impedance.
-Check the spec sheets and match up your speaker to the matching amp channel.
+Check the spec sheets and make sure your loudspeaker’s input impedance isn’t lower than the matching amp channel’s minimum load specification.

 - Triple check your impedance math when connecting speakers in serial or parallel.

-- Avoid cable snake oil, stick with what’s in the box.
+- Avoid cable snake oil, stick with basic cable or what comes in the box.